-7.2.3 Project Retirement
+6.2.3 Project Retirement

 Retiring the Project would require denying SMUD's license application and require the surrender and termination of SMUD's existing license with any necessary conditions.
 The Project would no longer be authorized to generate power.
-The 688 MW Project is an important component in SMUD's integrated generation portfolio, providing economical power, operational flexibility, and other ancillary benefits to SMUD's customer-owners.
+The 688 MW Project is an important component in SMUD's integrated generation portfolio, providing electric system reliability, economical power, operational flexibility, and other ancillary benefits to SMUD's customer-owners.
 There would be substantial costs involved with retiring the Project and/or removing any Project facilities, and retirement would foreclose any opportunity to add PM&E measures to the existing Project.
 Since the beginning of the ALP in May 2001, no party has suggested that Project retirement would be appropriate or should be considered.
 For these reasons, Project retirement is not considered a reasonable alternative.

-8.0 SCOPE OF CUMULATIVE EFFECTS ANALYSIS & ENVIRONMENTAL ISSUES
+7.0 SCOPE OF ENVIRONMENTAL ISSUES AND CUMULATIVE EFFECTS ANALYSIS